UmutDuygu/umutduygu.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "The new pandemic?
-Glaciers are melting and ancient viruses are awakening."
+Glaciers are melting and ancient viruses are awakening.
+(TR) "
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 date: 27-07-2017